kbagge/Taxonomy_dictionary/README.md

     $ hunspell -d en_US,taxonomy myFile.txt

 ### Microsoft Word:
-On windows the custom dictionaries are stored at this location:

-    C:\Users\<username>\AppData\Roaming\Microsoft\UProof
+Download the taxonomy.dic file.

-I had some troubles with Word not recognizing the file as unicode (UTF-8) even though it is.
+I had some troubles with Word not recognizing the taxonomy.dic file as unicode (UTF-8) even though it is.
 Because of this, the easiest way to add the dictionary, is to make a custom dictionary for the user.
 [Here](https://support.microsoft.com/en-us/office/add-or-edit-words-in-a-spell-check-dictionary-56e5c373-29f8-4d11-baf6-87151725c0dc) are instructions for how to create a custom dictionary.
 You can call it my_taxonomy or whatever, to identify it later.
+On windows the custom dictionaries are stored at this location:

+    C:\Users\<username>\AppData\Roaming\Microsoft\UProof

-Afterwards copy/paste all the content from the downloaded dictionary to the new one for example using notepad, CTRL+a, CTRL+c and CTRL+v.
+Afterwards open the downloaded dictionary and the newly created using notepad.
+Then copy/paste all the content from one to the other using CTRL+a, CTRL+c and CTRL+v.
-The last step is to enable the dictionary in Word, there is also instructions for that in the link above.
+At last make sure that the new dictionary is enabled in Word, it should be automatically after creation, if not, there is also instructions for that in the link above.

 ## Version
 Version 1 (March 10, 2022).
 This version have been built with the following versions of the source databases.